aurelio-amerio/atom-docker/README.md

 # Docker container for Atom
-This container is and Atom environment for python development
+This container is an Atom environment for python development